 Device authorisation works by sending a verification email to the email address associated with the TLC account.
 This email asks the account holder to verify ownership of their email account.

-You may alternatively request a verification SMS message sent to a mobile number associated with your TLC account.
+Alternatively, you may request a verification SMS message sent to a mobile number associated with your TLC account.

-Whenever you sign in to your TLC account on a new device or browser, you'll confirm your identity with a six-digit verification code.
+You’ll confirm your identity with a six-digit verification code whenever you sign in to your TLC account on a new device or browser.

 There are a few ways you can verify your account:

 Device authorisation helps keep your account secure.
-TLC Direct believes that it is essential to implement measures to ensure that exposure to fraud is minimized.
+TLC Direct believes that it is essential to implement measures to minimise exposure to fraud.

 We require device authorisation to protect the security of our customer's accounts by ensuring that ownership of the email address or mobile number used is verified.

-This additional layer of protection helps to prevent potential attackers exploiting customer accounts using dark web databases that contain compromised email and password pairs.
+This additional protection layer helps prevent potential attackers from exploiting customer accounts using dark-web databases that contain compromised email and password pairs.

 You can check if your email address has ever been compromised in a data breach by using the Have I Been Pwnd? website.

-In most cases, customers are able to complete the device authorisation process successfully.
+In most cases, customers can complete the device authorisation process successfully.
 97% of authorisation requests we send are successfully authorised.

 We understand that some customers can still face issues.
 If you are experiencing problems with device authorisation, it may be due to one of the following issues:

-If you do not immediately receive the verification message, please check your Spam or Junk E-Mail folder in case the email was delivered there instead of your inbox.
+If you do not immediately receive the verification message, please check your Spam or Junk Email folder if the email was delivered there instead of your inbox.

 If this continues to be an issue, report the problem to your ISP or email provider.

-Please ensure that you are checking the email inbox for the email address your TLC account has been registered under.
+Please ensure that you check the email inbox for the email address your TLC account has been registered with.

 If you don’t have access to the email address used to register the TLC account, you may want to create a new account.